You are now one step closer to transforming your life from trauma to triumph, just as I did.

 Are You Ready?

-So if you’re ready to change your life from this moment on and be absolutely 120% committed then read on to discover 3 of 7 steps I did to completely recover from the pain of my abusive childhood.
+So if you’re ready to change your life from this moment on and be absolutely 120% committed then read on to discover 3 critical steps I took to heal from the pain of my abusive childhood.

 I did say that my transformation was not a quick fix.
 So what you’ll discover from what I learned is not a magic pill or a magic wand.
 Transformation is not instant.
 It is a process that takes time.